-Following an invitation in April to the Supported Loving network meeting held in Birmingham in late May, both myself and fellow Wakefield Homes Manager Julie Knight agreed that the campaign message was great.
+I attended a Supported Loving network meeting held in Birmingham in late May, after which both myself and fellow Wakefield Homes Manager Julie Knight agreed that the campaign message was great.
 Supported Loving reflected some of the personalised support we were already exploring with people we support.
-Both our requests to attend the meeting soon followed.

-Fast forward to May 2017.
-I walked away from the Supported Loving network meeting captivated by the campaign and it’s core values.
-I went to work introducing Supported Loving and it’s message to both the people we support and my staff team.
+I walked away from the meeting captivated by the campaign and its core values.
+I went to work introducing Supported Loving and its message to both the people we support and my staff team.
 We created a small hub where we could display Supported Loving information, social media and future events.

 If I could find one word to describe Supported Loving it would be inspiring.